omega-gg/Sky-runtime/bash/generate/IC-Light/README.md

 ## Tools

 - [build.sh](build.sh): Clone and build the project.
+- [run.sh](run.sh): Apply a specific lighting to the image from a text prompt.
-- [transfer.sh](transfer.sh): Transfer lighting to the image from a reference.
+- [transfer.sh](transfer.sh): Transfer lighting to the image from an image reference.